CorporalCleg/Function-graphics-builder/README.md

 # Function-graphics-builder

-Programm represents sample graphics builder; funstion and range of drawing may be changed on code.
+Programm represents sample graphics builder; funсtion and range of drawing may be changed on code.